-Even though your MacBook Pro is a very reliable and capable computer, things can sometimes still go wrong.
-This can be due to some sort of malfunction with your computer or might be simply wear and tear after years of usage.
+Even though your MacBook Pro is a very reliable and capable computer, things can sometimes still go wrong– like it not charging.

-What to Do When MacBook Pro is Not Charging
+How to Fix It When MacBook Pro is Not Charging

-In a worst-case scenario, you might have to purchase a new charging cable for your computer.
+All the steps are simple and easy to follow.
+But, in a worst-case scenario, you might have to purchase a new charging cable for your MacBook Pro.

 Step 1.
 Check the Power Source